 How to Send Additional Application Materials

-Additional application materials should be uploaded to a secure Box folder linked here or sent directly to the SEASSI email (seassi@lpo.wisc.edu).
+Additional application materials should be uploaded to a secure Box folder (linked here) or sent directly to the SEASSI email (seassi@lpo.wisc.edu).

-Please use the standard naming convention of: LAST NAME_FIRST NAME_MATERIAL TYPE
+Please use the standard naming convention of: LAST NAME, FIRST NAME_MATERIAL TYPE

 SEASSI Checklist